If your recipes tend to take a life of their own, it may be time to create a system so that you can easily find the ones you need.

 - Place hooks under your kitchen cabinets (where they can’t be seen)

-- Find the recipe you need and fold over rest of cards
+- Find the recipe you need and fold over the rest of the cards

 - Hang the cards on the